CSSE 404: Compiler Construction

 handling.
 Students will construct a complete compiler for a small

-- CSSE 232: Computer Architecture I (So you'll have an idea of how
+- CSSE 232: Computer Architecture I (This course gives you an idea of how

 Students who successfully complete this course should be able to: